 In the park of Mont-Royal, Montreal’s central mountain, some people joined in with the Tam-tam, a shaggy, colourful drum circle.
 Others donned chainmail or ninja headwear and fought grand battles with foam-and-duct-tape swords and plastic shields.

 Tightrope walkers were out there too, practising.
 Most people picnicked in the sun, drank beers, smoked pot, and watched the festivities.

 In Verdun, the quiet riverside suburb where i’m living, surfers brought out their boards to take advantage of the waves (wait, what?) down the Saint-Laurent river.

 There’s a series of rapids called the Lachine Rapids stretching upriver for almost five kilometers.
 They’re caused by underwater rock shelves, and river surfers in warm wetsuits catch them all the way down stream.
 There’s also kayak hire nearby, and the sidewalks rumbled to the rolling sound of a thousand rollerbladers.

 On the Sunday night, every house on the block sizzled and sang with the sounds and smells of barbeques.
-Cindy and I inhaled sweet marinaded ribs and hamburgers on the back porch of Cindy’s workmate Alexandre.
+C and I inhaled sweet marinaded ribs and hamburgers on the back porch of her workmate A.

 But somehow the weather didn’t last, and it’s cold again this week.
 There was rain yesterday and hail today.
 Canadian weather is unpredictable, to say the least.
 Let’s see what next week brings…